 68lb.
 UltraPro Gloss prints vibrant colors and deep blacks with any inkjet printer.
 10.4mil thickness gives your prints true photo lab quality.
 Compatible with any inkjet printer, this paper dries instantly for immediate quality and resistance to smears.

-Polar Gloss Metallic 255 is a truly unique inkjet paper that closely matches the look of photo lab metallic prints.
+Polar Gloss Metallic 255 is a unique inkjet paper that closely matches the look of photo lab metallic prints.

-The new Polar Luster Metallic gives you the unique metallic look with a classic luster surface.
+Polar Luster Metallic gives you the unique metallic look with a classic luster surface.
 (Combine our Arctic Polar Luster with Polar Gloss Metallic 255)

 There are a number of ways to create an HDR image.
 While this article is not intended to teach you HDR processing, you should know a little about how to get started.